You probably already know that Amazon is a huge bookseller, but did you know they’re responsible for over 60% of all online book sales?

 This brings us to another important point.
 How many categories does KDP allow?

-It might seem overwhelming to pick ten categories out of thousands, but in reality, the process isn’t so hard.
-Once you know which two categories you’re starting with, click around for books similar to yours.
+It might seem to pick just three categories out of thousands, but in reality, the process isn’t so hard.
+Once you know which categories you’re starting with, click around for books similar to yours.
 Look at which categories these books are listed under, and get a sense for what those categories look like and how much traffic they get.

 Tools for choosing better Amazon book categories

 We’ve covered a ton of ground here today, but believe it or not, this is really just the tip of the iceberg when it comes to choosing better Amazon book categories.
-There are plenty of people out there who have developed entire systems for checking out which categories are performing well, applying those categories to their books, and getting themselves on bestseller lists which actually promote sales.
+There are plenty of people out there who have developed entire systems for checking out which categories are performing well, applying those categories to their books, and getting themselves on bestseller lists which actually grow book sales on Amazon.

 So, here are a couple of tools for your personal reference!